-- Availability of planning and compatibility criteria - GE06 contains a wide range of planning11 and compatibility12 criteria in relation to DVB-T and all broadcasting and non-broadcasting systems in use in Region 1. - × If another standard is considered, such criteria should be made available and implemented in the network planning software.
+If another standard is considered, such criteria should be made available and implemented in the network planning software.

-Table 4.1.4 shows for which transmission standard planning and compatibility criteria are currently available in ITU recommendations.
+The table 4.1.4 shows for which transmission standard planning and compatibility criteria are currently available in ITU recommendations.

-Table 4.1.4: Overview of available planning and compatibility criteria
+Table 4.1.4 Overview of available planning and compatibility criteria